Air New Zealand has a guiding principle that “we will be the customers' airline of choice when traveling to, from and

 Any quote given without a booking being made cannot be guaranteed.
 We strongly recommend that a booking is held or paid for immediately to secure the best available fare.

 So that you can be sure the flights booked best fit your travel plans, we will permit the following flexibility for airfare only* bookings made at least one week (168 hours) prior to travel.
 Inside this time frame normal fare rules will apply.

 - Bookings made via our Contact Centre, ticket offices or airport ticket counters can be held for a cooling off period of 24 hours without payment at the fare quoted.
 Alternatively, where payment is made at the time of booking, tickets can be refunded without penalty if requested within 24hours of making the payment.
+These bookings may incur a service fee.
+All service fees are non-refundable.
 Please refer to the original booking office for refund requests.

 - Bookings made on our website airnewzealand.com including bookings made with Fare Hold can be refunded via the manage bookings page or will be refunded without penalty if requested within 24 hours of making your booking.

 - Bookings made via a travel agent or other website can be refunded without penalty if requested within 24hours of making the payment.
 Please contact the agent or website to request a refund.

 So that you can be sure the flights booked best fit your travel plans, we’ll permit airfares booked on airnewzealand.com to be cancelled within 24hours of ticketing for bookings made at least one week (168 hours) prior to travel.
 Inside this time frame normal fare rules will apply.

 Business Class fares can be cancelled online up until departure.